 Liquidated Damages Clause

-- It motivates the contractor and client to stay track.
+- motivates the contractor and client to stay on track

-- It compensates either party for potential losses due to delay.
+- compensates either party for potential losses due to delay

 There are two sides to the liquidated damages coin.
 What you get may not equal what you actually lose.
-But, proving actual damages can be difficult and costly in litigation.
+Proving actual damages can be difficult and costly in litigation.
+Here’s an example:

 A bed and breakfast owner hires a contractor for a complete remodel.
 Both parties agree to pay $700 a day if they delay the project.
 The job’s deadline is five months.
 Instead, the overhaul continues for four extra weeks.